zrmacc/MCC/README.md

-# Compare Mean Cumulative Count Curves
+# Comparison of mean cumulative count curves via the area under the curve (AUC).

 Zachary McCaw <br>
-Updated: 2021-10-30
+Updated: 2021-11-21

 ### Description

 This package provides functions for inference on the difference and ratio in AUCs comparing two mean cumulative count (MCC) curves.
-The MCC curves are estimated using the method of [Ghosh and Lin (2000)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.0006-341X.2000.00554.x), which allows for the occurrence of terminal events such as death.
+The MCC curves are estimated using an approach based on the method of [Ghosh and Lin (2000)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.0006-341X.2000.00554.x) that accounts for the presence of terminal competing risks.
 Also see:

 * [CICs](https://github.com/zrmacc/CICs) for comparing cumulative incidence curves.